 What To Do With Coconut Leaves?
 Creations Made From Coco Leaf

-With all the coconut uses from roots to fruits, and just when you think I'm done with the coconut talk, here goes another hub pertaining to the tree.
+With all the different uses of coconut, and just when you think I'm done talking about this tropical tree, there are just more to share about the coconut so here goes another article.
 And this time I'm going to be focusing only with the fun things that can be made from the coconut leaves.

 - Philippine Legend: The Legend Of Coconut